jp-quant/jp-quant.github.io/_posts/2020-09-01-fbprophet_bayesian_glm.md

 > $$G(t) = m \vec{\boldsymbol{1}}$$
 > No changepoints incorporated with purely a constant linear trend value as prior $m$ (or $k$) with defined distribution $\mathcal{N}(0,\theta)$, or $\mathcal{N}(0,5)$ by default.

+---
+***Remarks***:
-Moving forward with our technical demonstrative work below, we will only showcase the effect of *Linear Trend*, as it's being the default & conventional approach in most cases.
+Following with our technical demonstrative work below, we will only showcase the effect of *Linear Trend*, as it's being the default & conventional approach in most cases.
 In addition, we primarily seek to elucidate the importance of our defined priors & their transformed variables, the roles they play thus how, together, they construct our trend model as a component in the overarching GLM.

 ---